rvagg/node-du/README.md

 })
 ```

+Also comes with a `dujs` command if installed with `npm install du -g`, just in case `du -sb` was too many 2 too many characters for you to type.

 One day, I'll expand it with an `options` parameter to do similar stuff to the actual `du` command.
 Or perhaps you could submit a pull request if you require something?